gracebcorrea/BOOKS/README.md

       After login user can search a book from the database and list research results

 9) Bookspage.html
-      After serach the book and clik on the books name redirect to this page and Shows details from the book, also allow to make a review on the book.
+      After search the book and click on the books ISBN redirect to this page and Shows details from the book, also allow to make a review on the book.